- Mathematical and computational biology

 - Bachelor in Mathematics, University of Málaga, Spain, 2005.

-- Vessela Kristensen and Olav Engebråten, Institute for Cancer Research, Oslo University Hospital, Norway (simulation of personalise therapies in breast cancer)
+- Vessela Kristensen and Olav Engebråten, Institute for Cancer Research, Oslo University Hospital, Norway (personalised simulations of breast cancer therapy)

 - Walter de Back, Institute for Medical Informatics and Biometry, TU Dresden, Germany (quantitative image analysis and modeling of endothelial cell dynamics)